Merging stellar-mass binary black holes: Prospects for gravitational-wave astronomy

 \subsection{Outlook}

-Today we have a half-dozen observations of merging binary black holes.
-That is a half-dozen more than three years ago, and we have already learned a great deal.
+Today we have around 80 observations of merging binary black holes.
+That is 80 more than 6 years ago, and we have already learned a great deal.
 Binary black holes exist.
 They merge.
 They do so relatively frequently.
-They have a broad range of masses, and none of the sources seen so far seem to have rapid net spins in the direction of the orbital angular momentum.
-We also have several plausible evolutionary channels, some of which appear to explain many of the observed properties (merger rates and masses).
-Black hole spins continue to present something of a puzzle, particularly in light of the claimed high spins in a few high-mass black-hole X-ray binaries.
+They have a broad range of masses.
+None of the sources seen so far seem to have rapid net spins in the direction opposite to the orbital angular momentum.
+We also have several plausible evolutionary channels, some of which appear to explain many of the observed properties: merger rates, masses, and possibly spins.

-At the same time, we have the tools in place to create detailed models of stellar and binary evolution and of dynamical interactions under a variety of parameterizable assumptions.
-The statistical techniques for analyzing the data and inferring properties directly from the observations, or by comparison with the detailed models, are in place.
+At the same time, we have the tools in place to create detailed models of stellar and binary evolution and of dynamical interactions under a variety of parametrisable assumptions.
+Statistical techniques are in place for analysing the data and inferring properties directly from the observations or by comparison with the detailed models.
 Most importantly, we have wonderful detectors which are continuing to improve, and we expect to obtain enough data in the next few years to carry out these analyses.
-Perhaps in a few years we will know that all of the channels described here contribute non-negligibly to binary black hole formation; that black holes receive small kicks at birth; and that they spin slowly in merging binaries.
+Perhaps in a few years we will know that all of the channels described here contribute non-negligibly to binary black hole formation; that black holes receive small kicks at birth; and that they spin slowly in merging binaries except when stripped helium stars are spun up through tides.
 We may also have made the first detections of new objects such as $200 M_\odot$ intermediate-mass black holes.

 The future of gravitational-wave astronomy holds the thrilling prospect of addressing the inverse problem of massive binary stellar evolution: inferring the formation channels and their physics from observations of the merging compact-object binary population.
-Like a paleontologist who uses her knowledge of anatomy to determine the appearance, eating habits, and even behavior of extinct dinosaurs from their fossilized remnants, we can now use merging black holes --- remnants of massive stars --- to probe the behavior of those stars, and particularly their evolution in binaries.
+Like a palaeontologist who uses her knowledge of anatomy to determine the appearance, eating habits, and even behaviour of extinct dinosaurs from their fossilised remnants, we can now use merging black holes --- remnants of massive stars --- to probe the behaviour of those stars, and particularly their evolution in binaries.